1. Home

 If you'll be driving your classic regularly, this isn't an issue.
 Just make sure you're insured for enough miles.

-Is it more expensive to insure a classic car?
+Is it cheaper to insure a classic car?

 To give you an idea of what you might pay, here are the average costs to insure 3 of some of the popular classics in the UK, vs the average: